 Important note: this paper should not be regarded as a guide to our current policy on identification documents and data collection.
 Our approaches have been informed by a 2013 Senate inquiry into involuntary or coerced sterilisation, by community-building and evidence-building, and are defined (as of March 2017) in the Darlington Statement.
-For information on data collection, see our page on forms and surveys.

 After fielding a few phone calls it is clear that many people can’t grasp our position in opposing the creation of a third sex while supporting X sex descriptors on birth certificates and passports.